 Schedule a Visit with Your Lake Forest General Dentist

 In addition to diet and exercise, protect your smile with regular checkups and cleanings from Dr. Fondriest.
-Call your Lake Forest general dentist at 847-234-0517.
-Dr. Fondriest offers the latest in general, restorative, and cosmetic dentistry and welcomes patients from Lake Forest and North Shore suburbs near Chicago.
+Call us at 847-234-0517.
+Dr. Fondriest offers the latest in general restorative, and cosmetic dentistry and welcomes patients from the North Shore suburbs near Chicago.